 If You Want a Longer Intro Period (And Are Willing to Pay a Transfer Fee)

-Citi® Diamond Preferred® Card – 21 Month Balance Transfer Offer has an introductory 0%* for 21 months on Balance Transfers* (and an intro 0%* for 12 months on Purchases*).
+Citi® Diamond Preferred® Card has an introductory 0% for 18 months on Balance Transfers (and an intro 0% for 18 months on Purchases).
+After the intro periods end, the APR will be 13.74% - 23.74% (Variable).
 This is one of the longest intro periods we have seen and can be extremely beneficial.
-There is a balance transfer fee of 5% of each balance transfer; $5 minimum.
+There is a balance transfer fee of Balance transfer fee applies with this offer: 3% of each balance transfer; $5 minimum.
 This fee is not waived during the intro period, unlike Aspire.
 However, the length of the intro period may save you money if you have a large amount of debt and need time to pay it off.
-The APR for this card is higher than Aspire, ranging from 14.74% - 24.74%* (Variable), but if you plan on paying off your debt before the end of the intro period and pay each statement on time, the APR won’t be a major point.
+The on-going APR for this card is higher than Aspire, ranging from 13.74% - 23.74% (Variable), but if you plan on paying off your debt before the end of the intro period and pay each statement on time, the APR won’t be a major point.

-The short introductory period makes the Aspire Platinum MasterCard a good option for people with a fair credit score who have a debt to pay off.
+The short introductory period makes the Aspire Platinum Mastercard® from Aspire FCU a good option for people with a average credit score who have a debt to pay off.
 Not only do you get a nice low intro rate, but the ongoing APR will likely be lower than your current credit card.

 However, if you have good credit, then you could easily get a balance transfer card with a longer introductory period.